Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

           Richard, for all your care and expertise and providing a movie-watching experience that is second to none.

-      - name: Brandon B.
-        img: DEV/cropped-Supersonic-sites__logo-192x192__1__f85PI13RW.png
-        img_alt: Description of the picture here
-        position: CEO at Tulip.com
-        desc: I am VERY HAPPY with the service, professionalism you and your team have provided.
-You have a solid crew, you guys leave the job cleaner than when you got there and I can see why you are known as the authority out here in the Greater Vancouver Area.
-Your expertise and above and beyond attitude combined with your high level of attention to detail is a hard quality to find and its appreciated!
   - type: divider
     bg_color: white
   - type: heading_full